STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 21.1 If we are no longer entitled by law to sell electricity to you due to a Retailer of Last Resort (RoLR) event occurring in relation to us (such date being the Default Supply Effective Date referred to in the Rules), then, unless you have contracted with and successfully transferred to another retailer or the SP Group before the Default Supply Effective Date, you shall be deemed to have agreed to purchase electricity from the SP Group with effect on and from the Default Supply Effective Date:

-• at such tariff as may be set from time to time by the SP Group for non-contestable consumers, if you are eligible to apply to cease your classification as a contestable consumer under the Rules; or
+• at such tariff as may be set from time to time by SP Group for non-contestable consumers, if you are eligible to apply to cease your classification as a contestable consumer under the Rules; or

 21.2 You are deemed to have consented to:

-• our applying for the cessation of your classification as a contestable consumer If you fall within Clause 21.1(a); and
+• our applying for the cessation of your classification as a contestable consumer if you fall within Clause 21.1(a); and

-• our providing relevant information (including your name, billing address and contact details) to SP Group or the substitute retailer who is willing to accept novation of this contract on same or better terms & conditions; and
+• our providing relevant information (including your name, billing address and contact details) to SP Group or the substitute retailer who is willing to accept novation of this contract on same or better terms and conditions; and

-21.3 Upon your account being successfully transferred to another retailer or the SP Group under Clause 21, this contract will come to an end.
+21.3 Upon your account being successfully transferred to another retailer or SP Group under Clause 21, this contract will come to an end.
 You will not be liable for termination charges arising from the RoLR event.
 However, you will still be liable for any lawful charges incurred up to the day immediately preceding the Default Supply Effective Date.

 22. GENERAL